RSVP-TE LSR

 (config-mpls-rsvp)# fast-reroute mode none

-This setting only applies to Point of Local Repair (PLR) behavior, for example, the router is the upstream node relative to a to-be-protected link over which an LSP is routed.
+This setting only applies to the Point of Local Repair (PLR) behavior.
+For example, the router is the upstream node relative to a to-be-protected link for routing an LSP.
 Merge Point (MP) behavior is always enabled and not affected by this setting.

 (config-mpls-rsvp)# fast-reroute reversion local